Program: Toronto Autism Services

 Surrey Place employs nearly 500 employees, with 12 locations in the GTA and we also provide video-conferencing services to communities in northwestern Ontario.

-Toronto Autism Services provides skill building programs, within the context of an inter-professional environment, to children and youth with an Autism Spectrum Disorder living in the city of Toronto, based on the principles of Applied Behaviour Analysis.
-This is a province-wide initiative, funded by the Ministry of Children and Youth Services that will assist children and youth to build skills in the areas of communication; behaviour management/emotional regulation; social/interpersonal; and daily living.
+Reporting to the Manager, Parent Education and Quality Assurance, the Intake Worker/Parent Trainer works within the Toronto Autism Services to provide skill building programs, within the context of an inter-professional environment, to children and youth with an Autism Spectrum Disorder living in the city of Toronto, based on the principles of Applied Behaviour Analysis.
+This program assists children and youth to build skills in the areas of communication; behaviour management/emotional regulation; social/interpersonal; and daily living skills.

 - Respond to incoming calls from families of children with ASD inquiring about Surrey Place Autism services

 - Collect intake and referral data and participate in the analysis of data, and compiling reports as required

 - Adhere to agency requirements regarding to report writing and record keeping

 - Maintain and update the Surrey Place Autism services database

 - Facilitate parent education group curriculum; monitor progress and adjust services accordingly

 - In collaboration with the client and family, identify all services required and the priority goals

 - Hours of operation include ability to work evenings each week and Saturdays